Roy-Tapas/timeseries-analysis-japanese-yen/README.md

 # Time series analysis with Japanese Yen
 ---

-This repository contains iplementation of various time series linear analysis with historical futures price data of Japanase Yen versus U.S. Dollar.
+This repository contains iplementation of various time series analysis with historical futures price data of Japanase Yen versus U.S. Dollar.

-This gives ideas about how to use following timeseries techniques using Pythin's statsmodels library
+This gives ideas about how to use following timeseries techniques using Python's **statsmodels** library
 * Timeseries decomposition to noise and trend using Hodrick-Prescott Filter
 * Forecasting using ARMA model
 * Forecasting using ARIMA model and
-* Volatility forecasting usinf GARCH model
+* Volatility forecasting using GARCH model

-Same timeseries data has been used to implement a simple linear Rgression model with Scikit-learn library
+Same timeseries data has been used to implement a simple Linear Rgression model with Scikit-learn library